JordanMicahBennett/NEURAL-NETWORK-SIMPLE-V2/README.md

   Author: Jordan Micah Bennett

-  Why?: This is practice writing of basic neural network from memory. ([I do this at the end of each year, or sometimes every 6 months](https://github.com/JordanMicahBennett/NEURAL_NETWORK_PRACTICE),for practice of fundamentals.)
+  Why?: This is practice writing of basic neural network from memory. ([I do this at the end of each year, or sometimes every 6 months](https://github.com/JordanMicahBennett/NEURAL_NETWORK_PRACTICE), for practice of fundamentals.)

   Date: September 12, 2019.
 (1.5 hours used)